alexkarezin/jabref-wiki/Releasing-a-new-Version.md

 Web Content
 Update
 2. FossHub (via developer account)
+   It is very important to that **BEFORE** GitHub, because of the auto update feature.
 3. GitHub
 [Create new release](https://github.com/JabRef/jabref/releases) based on tag.
 Upload binaries to GitHub release page.